-Whether it’s an industrial hi-tech video project, tourism or destination travel video production, or simply an explainer or a product video, camera motion adds a whole new “dimension” to the video story being told.
+Whether it’s an industrial tech video project, or simply an explainer or a product video, camera motion adds a whole new “dimension” to the video story being told.

 You’ve heard the expression: “follow the action”.
 Camera movement, following the action, adds a sense of forward momentum, adds pace & energy, and allows the viewer to participate in the action.
 Re-watch your favorite movie, and analyze it to see how camera motion adds impact to key scenes.
 Or check out an interactive play, and see how much richer the experience compared to the traditional “glued to your seat” theatre production.

 There actually some solid science behind it.
 If you’re interested, check out this article on “mirror neurons” by the Scientific American.

 From a director’s perspective, camera movement is one of the most expressive tools available in video production.
 You would want to integrate effective camera moves because it has the potential to function in many different ways, such as to direct the viewer’s attention, help keep your audience engaged, and will also allow for more creative control over the atmosphere or feel of the video.
 Video camera motion adds aesthetic energy.